Police STAR Fund Projects

 Establish an evidence-base for digital demand in policing and test a Digital Investigation Tool (DIT) using a randomised control trial.

-VAWG reduction in Essex through the expansion of the Minerva Tool
+VAWG reduction in Essex through the expansion of the Minerva tool

 Evaluate Minerva to improve the way we identify and tackle VAWG incidents in public spaces.